-For over a year, the Houston Independent School District has been under the threat of a state takeover, and the release of the 2019 academic accountability ratings on August 15 have made a takeover increasingly likely.
+Since 2017, the Houston Independent School District (HISD) has been under the threat of a state takeover, and the release of the 2018-2019 academic accountability ratings have made a takeover increasingly likely.
 According to a 2015 state law, if a school has been on the “improvement required” list for five or more consecutive years, the Texas Education Agency (TEA) has to either close the school or replace the district’s school board.
-HISD had four schools on the list going into the 2018-19 school year that could have triggered the takeover, and all but one - Whatley High School - recently came off the list.
+HISD had four schools on the list going into the 2018-19 school year and all but one - Wheatley High School - came off the list.
 Now all eyes are on the TEA as they determine next steps.
 What would the potential state takeover mean for HISD, and what’s being done to support the students and teachers in these schools?

 However, there are a number of efforts underway by the education, nonprofit and business communities to improve these numbers.
 What does the research and evidence say about the best school environment and tactics to enable student success, and how can we apply that to the reality on the ground, which often involves limited resources and budgets?
 What factors truly need to be in place in order to improve outcomes for all students and prepare them for the workforce - not just in struggling schools, but all across the area?